being-nitin/being-nitin/README.md

 ### Hola, I'm Nitin Singh! 👋

-- 🔭 I’m currently working on Front-end Devalopment.
+- 🔭 I’m currently working on Front-end Development.
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on youtube
 - 🤔 I’m looking for help with database enhacement
 - 💬 Ask me about Java or any tech related stuff